7 things to look for when comparing business lenders.

 5. Hassle-free payment.

-Depending on the type of small business financing you secure, payments might be made on a daily, weekly, or monthly basis.
+Depending on the type of business financing you secure, payments might be made on a daily, weekly, or monthly basis.
 Make sure you understand your payment schedule upfront as well as the lending term (the length of time you will be making payments).
-The best lenders make repayment simple for small business owners, so look for automated payments made directly from your account.
+The best lenders make repayment simple for you, so look for automated payments made directly from your account.

 1. Commission-driven lending brokers.

-In your search for small business financing, you might come across individual business loan brokers offering access to small business loans.
-In this case, an individual broker acts as an intermediary between a small business owner and a business lender.
+In your search for business financing, you might come across individual business loan brokers offering access to business loans.
+In this case, an individual broker acts as an intermediary between you and a business lender.
 One thing to know about brokers: They often work on commission.
-This means they may be incentivized to sell small business owners the most expensive financing options.
+This means they may be incentivized to sell you the most expensive financing options.
 Keep this in mind if you decide to go through an individual lending broker.

 2. Hidden fees.